 Apply today!
-Applications are accepted throughout the year, new students are admitted following application deadlines for each fall, spring and summer term.
+Applications are accepted throughout the year.
+New students are admitted following application deadlines for each term.

 Individuals interested in enrolling in select non-degree courses are encouraged to apply throughout the year.
 Applications are “approved” on a rolling basis for the applicant to begin taking courses right away in the next term.
 Registration and/or completion of a professional development course does not guarantee admission to a degree program at DMU.
 We encourage you to contact Admissions for more information.